 Used Volkswagen Golf cars for sale

 We've got a fantastic selection of used Volkswagen Golf cars for sale.
-Every second hand Volkswagen Golf has a full history check and has been through a thorough mechanical inspection.
-All our Volkswagen Golf cars are available only from trusted dealers, are all less than nine years old and come with a 14-day returns guarantee*
+Every used car has a full history check and has been through a thorough mechanical inspection.
+All our VW Golf cars are available only from trusted dealers, are all less than nine years old and come with a 14-day returns guarantee.*.
+Looking to buy a used Volkswagen Golf?
+Get a full car history check.

 See our range of used Volkswagen Golf cars for sale